Silvadnd/dntoursahungalla/RAILWAY_DEPLOYMENT.md

 **"Connection failed: could not find driver"**
 - ✅ Fixed by `nixpacks.toml`
 - Railway will install PDO MySQL on next deployment

+**"Connection failed: No such file or directory"**
+- ✅ Fixed by forcing TCP/IP connection (not Unix socket)
+- Uses 127.0.0.1 instead of localhost for proper connection
+- Auto-detects Railway environment

 **"403 Forbidden"**
 - ✅ Fixed by updated `.htaccess`